omnirexflora-labs/.github/profile/README.md

 ## 👨‍💻 About the Creator

-**Abiola Adeshina** — A developer from Lagos, Nigeria, building open-source AI infrastructure.
+**Abiola Adeshina** — A software engineer from Lagos, Nigeria, building open-source AI infrastructure.

 I believe in creating tools that empower developers worldwide.
 The Omni Stack is built from real production needs—solving problems I've faced building AI systems at scale.
 Open source isn't just a license; it's a philosophy that great software should be accessible to everyone, regardless of location or resources.